This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You can use both indoor and outdoor succulents together when making your sea glass terrarium.
 Purists might argue against it, but it does work.
 You might have spotted that I’m using hen and chicks and a jade plant cutting along with a variety of others.
 Choose smaller succulents if possible for this project but cuttings from those that might grow large, such as a jade plant, are fine too.
 Trimming keeps them small.

-You won’t need very many items to make them but you’ll find these tools useful.
+You won’t need very many items to make terrariums but you’ll find these tools useful.
 You may already have some of them in your kitchen or bathroom cupboards.